armin-reichert/pacman-javafx/README.md

 ## How to run

-In the [release folder](https://github.com/armin-reichert/pacman-javafx/releases) you find executable jar files and installers for Windows.
-If you have a Java runtime installed you can start the game(s) by double-clicking the jar file.
+In the [release folder](https://github.com/armin-reichert/pacman-javafx/releases) you find executable jar files and installers for Windows and Linux (not tested by me).
+If you have a Java runtime installed you can also start the game(s) by double-clicking the "fat" jar file.
 Otherwise run the installer and double-click the new desktop icon(s).

 ## How to build locally